Table of Contents

 You may have to rewrite the release and try again, or wait until you have another event, announcement, or idea to submit.

 Don’t send the same story with a new headline and opening paragraph.
 Brainstorm different approaches.
 What does your industry report on?
 Is there a story there you could develop involving your company?
 What does your industry ignore?
 Is that an opportunity or a signal that they just aren’t interested on that topic?
 You will only know if you try and send out a press release to test.
 Then keep trying.
-A successful PR campaign is make up of a series of press releases, often a minimum of six, each testing and trying different approaches to garner media attention.
+A successful PR campaign is made up of a series of press releases, often a minimum of six, each testing and trying different approaches to garner media attention.

 Here are some questions that may generate possible press release topic ideas: